soultntoure/QuiteReads/README.md

 └── project-notes/              # Research notes, architecture decisions, retrospectives
 ```

-> Each subdirectory has its own `README.md` with deeper technical details.
+> Each subdirectory has its own `README.md` file with deeper technical details.

 ---